ayushxpatne/ayushxpatne.github.io/_posts/2025-11-01-social-media-algorithm.md

 layout: post
 title: "Building a Social Media Recommendation Algorithm from Scratch"
 date: 2025-11-01
 excerpt: "Ever wondered how social media algorithms know you so well?
-I built one from scratch to find out—from basic scoring to embeddings, FAISS indexing, and the exploitation-exploration tradeoff.
+I built one from scratch to find out, everything from basic scoring to embeddings, FAISS indexing, and the exploitation-exploration tradeoff.
 A deep dive into the math and code behind your For You page."
 tags:
   - Machine Learning
   - Algorithms